meerk40t/meerk40t/meerk40t/grbl/FIRMWARE_SUPPORT.md

 **Notes**:
 - Enable `grbl_mode` in config for best GRBL compatibility
 - Supports most GRBL query commands when in grbl_mode
+- Realtime feed/power overrides (0x9x codes) are not advertised/guaranteed; treat as unsupported.

 ---